Ryan Jeffers Player Props: Twins vs. Mariners

 Ryan Jeffers At The Plate

-- Jeffers is batting .259 with eight doubles, a triple, four home runs and 17 walks.
+- Jeffers has eight doubles, a triple, four home runs and 17 walks while hitting .259.

-- Jeffers has driven home a run in nine games this year (18.8%), including more than one RBI in 6.3% of his games.
+- Jeffers has picked up an RBI in 18.4% of his games this season, with two or more RBI in 6.1% of his games.

-- In 33.3% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (8.3%).
+- In 16 of 49 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.